GJManiero/Docs/aspnetcore/fundamentals/logging.md

 With the sample code shown above, you'll see logs in the console when you run from the command line, and in the Debug window when you run in Visual Studio in Debug mode.

-Here's an example of what you'll see in the console window if you run the sample application from the command line and go to URL `http://localhost:5000/api/todo/0`:
+Here's an example of what you see in the console window if you run the sample application from the command line and go to URL `http://localhost:5000/api/todo/0`:

 ```console
 info: Microsoft.AspNetCore.Hosting.Internal.WebHost[1]